-5. Conclusions
+5 Conclusions

 This paper evaluates the efficiency and welfare effects (at both individual and social levels) of recent reforms of the Spanish Income Tax system, compared to various BIFT and VMFT alternatives.
 The analysis employs a microsimulation model in which labour supply reactions are explicitly considered.
-Instead of adopting the Hausman approach, we estimate the direct utility function using the methodology proposed by Aaberge et al. (1995) and Van Soest (1995).
+Instead of adopting the Hausman approach, we estimate the direct utility function using the methodology proposed by [1, 50].
 This is the first attempt to estimate a discrete labour supply model for a sample of Spanish households.